msdalp/msdalp.github.io/_posts/2018-04-24-Java-Jersey-Filters-and-JDBI-Injection.markdown

 }
 {% endhighlight %}

-It should return a result similar to this and later you can try updating and deleting user service calls.
+It should return a result similar to this and also you can try updating and deleting user service calls.
 {% highlight json %}
 [
     {